BestTimesToVisit.com Logo

 Ride-Sharing Apps (e.g., Bolt)

-Bolt is widely available in major cities like Zagreb, Split, and Dubrovnik, offering a convenient and often cheaper alternative to traditional taxis.
-It's perfect for getting around within cities or for shorter intercity trips.
+Bolt is widely available in major Croatian cities like Zagreb, Split, and Dubrovnik, offering a convenient and often cheaper alternative to traditional taxis for getting around urban areas or to/from airports.

-Within cities like Zagreb, Split, and Rijeka, local buses and trams are efficient for navigating urban areas.
-Zagreb has a particularly well-developed tram network.
+Within cities like Zagreb, Split, and Rijeka, local buses and trams are the primary modes of public transport.
+They are efficient for navigating within the city limits and reaching attractions further from the center.

-For a more exclusive or direct route between coastal towns or islands, especially where ferry connections are infrequent, water taxis are an option.
-Private charters offer ultimate flexibility.
+For a more exclusive or direct route between coastal towns and islands, especially if you're on a tighter schedule or want a scenic experience, water taxis are an option.
+They are common in popular tourist hubs like Hvar and Dubrovnik.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.